 Apprenticeships are available to anyone over the age of 16, and there’s no upper age limit.
 Entry requirements vary depending on job role, industry and level, but generally to begin an intermediate apprenticeship at the age of 16, the entry requirements can range from no formal qualifications to a number of GCSEs.
 For higher and advanced internships, more formal qualifications are required.

 Once you’ve found an apprenticeship to apply for, the application process is just like applying for a job; you’ll need a CV and cover letter.
 Applicants will then be shortlisted for interviews, and candidates are selected.
 This process can take a while, so it’s a good idea to apply for more than one.

 Apprentices work at least 30 hours per week, with time allocated for studying, equivalent to one day per week.

 If you’re under the age of 19, the national minimum wage for an apprentice in the first year is £3.90 per hour, but many companies pay more.
-Pay also rises depending on how many years you have been an apprentice, and if you progress onto a higher or advanced apprenticeship.
+Pay also rises depending on how many years you’ve been an apprentice, and if you progress onto a higher or advanced apprenticeship.

-On your apprenticeship, you will be surrounded by industry professionals who are there to offer guidance and help.
+On your apprenticeship, you’ll be surrounded by industry professionals who are there to offer guidance and help.
 Your training provider will help you to set targets and host regular feedback sessions to make sure your apprenticeship is going to plan.